-New Substrates Despite the limitations imposed by the requirements for high solubility, long polarization lifetime, and fast metabolism, an impressive array of 13C-labeled molecules have been hyperpolarized and studied in vivo (reviewed in Keshari an

-Wilson (2014)).
-Some recent additions to this growing list include $\gamma$ -glutamyl-[1-1C]glycine, which is cleaved by a cell surface enzyme, $\gamma$ -glutamyl transpeptidase (GGT), to yield free [1-1C]glycine (Nishihara et al., 2016).
+New Substrates.
+Despite the limitations imposed by the requirements for high solubility, long polarization lifetime, and fast metabolism, an impressive array of 13C-labeled molecules have been hyperpolarized and studied in vivo (reviewed in Keshari and Wilson (2014)).
+Some recent additions to this growing list include γ -glutamyl-[1-13C]glycine, which is cleaved by a cell surface enzyme, γ -glutamyl transpeptidase (GGT), to yield free [1-13C]glycine (Nishihara et al., 2016).
 GGT is overexpressed in several different tumor types, including those arising in tissues that do not normally express the enzyme, such as ovarian adenocarcinoma, and it therefore has the potential to act as a tumor biomarker.
-C-dihydroxyacetone has been used to probe glycolysis an gluconeogenesis in perfused mouse liver (Moreno et al., 2014), which led to labeling of glucose, glycerol 3-phosphate, phosphoenolpyruvate, pyruvate, alanine, and lactate; [1-1C]glycorate has been used to probe glycolysis in rat liver in vivo, which led to labeling of pyruvate and lactate (Park et al., 2017).
-Flux in the pentose phosphate pathway (PPP) in perfused mouse liver has been assessed using hyperpolarized 6-[1-1C]gluconolactone, which resulted in the production of hyperpolarized CO2 (subsequently converted to HCO3-) in the reaction catalyzed by the PPP enzyme 6-phosphogluconate dehydrogenase (Moreno et al., 2017).
-Flux in this pathway had previously been assessed in a murine lymphoma model using hyperpolarized [U-H, U-C]glucose where hyperpolarized label was detected in 6-phosphogluconate and again in HCO3- (Rodrigues et al., 2014).
-Flux in this pathway can also be assessed by measuring the rate of reduction of hyperpolarized [1-C]gehydroaccorbic acid (the oxidized form of ascorbic acid) (Bohndiek et al., 2011; Keshari et al., 2011), which is dependent, at least in part, on the rate of NADPH production in the PPP (Timm et al., 2017).
-Extracellular pH can be determined by injecting hyperpolarized HCO3- (Gallagher et al., 2008) an intracellular pH by injecting hyperpolarized [1-C]pyruvate (Lau et al., 2017) and measuring the HCO3-/lCO2 ratio.
-In the latter case, hyperpolarized along the production of pyruvate in the reaction cat
+13C-dihydroxyacetone has been used to probe glycolysis and gluconeogenesis in perfused mouse liver (Moreno et al., 2014), which led to labeling of glucose, glycerol 3-phosphate, phosphoenolpyruvate, pyruvate, alanine, and lactate; [1-13C]glycerate has been used to probe glycolysis in rat liver in vivo, which led to labeling of pyruvate and lactate (Park et al., 2017).
+Flux in the pentose phosphate pathway (PPP) in perfused mouse liver has been assessed using hyperpolarized δ -[1-13C]gluconolactone, which resulted in the production of hyperpolarized 13CO2 (subsequently rapidly converted to H13CO3-) in the reaction catalyzed by the PPP enzyme 6-phosphogluconate dehydrogenase (Moreno et al., 2017).
+Flux in this pathway had previously been assessed in a murine lymphoma model using hyperpolarized [U-2H, U-13C]alucose. where hyperpolarized label was detected in 6-phosphogluconate and again in H13CO3- (Rodrigues et al., 2014).
+Flux in this pathway can also be assessed by measuring the rate of reduction of hyperpolarized [1-13C]dehydroascorbic acid (the oxidized form of ascorbic acid) (Bohndiek et al., 2011; Keshari et al., 2011), which is dependent, at least in part, on the rate of NADPH production in the PPP (Timm et al., 2017).
+Extracellular pH can be determined by injecting hyperpolarized H13CO3- (Gallagher et al., 2008) and intracellular pH by injecting hyperpolarized [1-13C]pyruvate (Lau et al., 2017) and measuring the $H^{13}CO_3^{-/13}CO_2$ ratio.
+In the latter case, hyperpolarized ${}^{13}CO_2$ is produced following mitochondrial oxidation of pyruvate in the reaction catalyzed by PDH.
+One drawback of this technique is that it requires full equilibration of the hyperpolarized 13C label between bicarbonate and CO2, which may take some time (Wright et al., 2018).
+Another drawback is that the technique requires measurement of signal intensities, which is often less reliable than measuring frequencies.
+The 13C resonance frequencies of zymonic acid, which is synthesized from pyruvate, change by up to 3.0 ppm per pH unit in the physiological pH range and have been used to measure extracellular pH in kidneys and subcutaneous tumors (Düwel et al., 2017).